akisgazepidis/Machine-Learning/README.md

 Duplicate listings were removed and the columns cleaned.There were no missing values.

 In the end my best model was XgBoostRegressor.
-It reached a R2 score: 0.949.
-This means that the 94.9% of the variability of the price depends on the other characteristics and the rest 5.1% from other factors.
+It reached a R2 score: 0.949 and a Mean Absolut Error: 1704,19.
+This means that the 94,9% of the variability of the price depends on the other characteristics and the rest 5,1% from other factors.